Save and soar by using a VPN for cheaper flights

 Can using a VPN get you cheaper flights?

-Yes, a VPN disguises your IP address and gives you a different one.
-You can get cheaper flights by choosing a VPN server from a country that has the lowest flight prices.
+Yes, you can get cheaper flight tickets by using a VPN.
+A VPN disguises your IP address and gives you a different one.
+You can get cheaper flights by choosing a VPN server from a country with the lowest flight prices.

 How do you use a VPN for flights?